Chariot: Near East

 In Urartu (860–590 BC), the chariot was used by both the nobility and the military.
-In Erebuni (Yerevan), King Argishti of Urartu is depicted riding on a chariot which is pulled by two horses.
-The chariot has two wheels and each wheel has about eight spokes.
-This type of chariot was used around 800 BC.
+In Erebuni (Yerevan), King Argishti of Urartu is depicted riding on a chariot with eight-spoked wheels and pulled by two horses.

-Introduction in Bronze-Age Europe
+Bronze-Age Europe

 As David W. Anthony writes in his book The Horse, the Wheel, and Language, in Eastern Europe, the earliest well-dated depiction of a wheeled vehicle (a wagon with two axles and four wheels) is on the Bronocice pot (c.
 3500 BC).
 It is a clay pot excavated in a Funnelbeaker settlement in Swietokrzyskie Voivodeship in Poland.
 The oldest securely dated real wheel-axle combination in Eastern Europe is the Ljubljana Marshes Wheel (c.
 3150 BC).